DaemonAnims/Milestone-Projects/README.md

 Milestone 2 update:
 Implemented Item and Warranty classes, applied testing within main form.
 All applicable work required for Milestone 2 grading is in Milestone2 folder.

+---

+Milestone 3 update:
+Implemented InventoryManager class, updated Item class to include quantity value.
+Applied testing within main form with multiple additions including search function, adding item function, deleting item function, and restocking function.
+New Form added for adding item function.
+All gradable materials can be found in Milestone 3 subfolder, along with copies of classes created and edited.